LesleyLai/blog/contents/blog/cpp_lambda/en.md

 - code
 ---

-C++ lambda expressions are a construct added to C++ back in C++11, and it continues to evolve in each version of the C++ standard.
+C++ lambda expression is a construct added to C++ back in C++11, and it continues to evolve in each version of the C++ standard.
 A core part of the language nowadays, lambda expressions enable programmers to write first-class and anonymous functions in C++.
 This post describes what a lambda expression is, provides some basic usages, and outlines their benefits.

 <!-- end -->